-provide for the parish amid the most severe recession since the Great Depression.
-Home values have fallen.
-Household finances have been strained.
-Job losses have been widespread.
-The recession began in December 2007 and quickly spread throughout the developed world.
+Parishioners continued to support one another and to provide for the parish during the most severe recession since the Great Depression.
+Home values fell sharply.
+Household finances were strained.
+Job losses were widespread.
+This Great Recession began in December 2007 and spread rapidly throughout the developed world.
 Unemployment in Indiana reached 10.6 percent in June 2010, a level unseen since January 1983.
-The recession ended by late 2009, but national economists said recovery might not appear until 2011 or 2012.
+The recession ended by late 2009, but the effects of the recovery were limited to the wealthiest Americans.

-Nonetheless, even amid the construction, repairs and decline in school enrollment, rigorous parish budgeting has kept the parish out of debt and the annual operating budget in the black.
-As the parish continues to evolve, Father Bob said, many challenges lie ahead: re-evangelizing Catholics, spreading Catholicism to the neighborhood and keeping the parish and school viable with fewer - and less affluent - parishioners.
+Nonetheless, amid the construction projects, repairs, and a decline in school enrollment to fewer than 200 students, rigorous parish budgeting kept the Little Flower out of debt and its annual operating budget in the black.
+As the parish continues to evolve, Father Bob said, challenges will include re-evangelizing Catholics, spreading Catholicism to neighborhood residents, and keeping the parish and school viable with fewer - and less affluent - parishioners.